CTET Syllabus 2026 : Download For Paper 1 and Paper 2

 Table of Contents

-CTET Syllabus 2025 defines the topics and subjects of Paper 1 and Paper 2, which are crucial for candidates appearing for the Central Teacher Eligibility Test.
+CTET Syllabus 2026 defines the topics and subjects of Paper 1 and Paper 2, which are crucial for candidates appearing for the Central Teacher Eligibility Test.
 Paper 1 is for candidates who want to teach Classes 1 to 5, and Paper 2 is for teaching Classes 6 to 8.
 The syllabus comprises subjects such as Child Development & Pedagogy, Language, Mathematics, Environmental Studies, Science, and Social Studies.
 Knowing the syllabus in detail enables the candidates to concentrate on the important areas and prepare well.
-Here we have a detailed subject-wise analysis of CTET syllabus.

 CTET is organized by the Central Board of Secondary Education (CBSE) and tests the knowledge of the candidates in several teaching-related subjects.